-Bottles, crib sheets, burp clothes, onesies, a stroller, a baby first aid kit… Sure.
-These are baby registry basics that we agree everyone should have on their list.
-And while you might have all the baby stuff covered—you’ve talked to the pediatrician and you’ve cross-checked with all your friends’ lists – you may have forgotten something major: you.
+Bottles, crib sheets, burp clothes, onesies, a stroller, a baby first aid kit–these are baby basics that everyone should have on their registries.
+While you probably have all the baby stuff covered—you’ve talked to the pediatrician and you’ve consulted with all your mom friends—you may have forgotten something major: you.
 What do you need as a new mom to feel like you’re succeeding?
 To feel like yourself?
 To take care of your body, mind, and precious time?
-Many of those baby registry basics can’t be known until you’ve lived the motherhood experience… That’s where the mamas and doulas at Expectful come in.

-We’ve been there – researching “What I need on my baby registry” and reading every listicle and checklist out there.
-But there’s something about going through the process yourself that uncovers gaps in your registry, mostly for mama’s own self-care and sanity.
-So, I asked all the moms and doulas here at Expectful what they wish they had put on their own registries—you know, the thing that we just ended up ordering for ourselves off Amazon at 2am after a big feeding—and have compiled all the mom must-haves you need to add to your baby registry.
+We’ve been there, researching “What do I need on my baby registry” and reading every listicle and checklist out there.
+But there’s something about going through the process yourself that uncovers gaps in your registry, mostly for your own self-care and sanity.
+So, I asked all the moms and doulas here at Expectful what they wish they had put on their own registries—you know, the thing that we ended up ordering for ourselves at 2 a.m. after a big feeding—and have compiled all the moms must-haves you need to add to your baby registry.

-You’ll notice as you read through the list that there are few items that our staff doubled-up on.
+You’ll notice as you read through the list that there are a few items that our staff doubled up on.
 It just goes to show you how important they are to the postpartum/motherhood experience!

 Here are the items our team wishes they put on their baby registry, in their own words: